-I seriously love pie; there are only a few pies I'm really crazy about.
+I love pie, there are only a few I’m really crazy about.
 Pumpkin is one of them.
-I don't have a cake for my birthday.
-I only like a few cakes.
-Pie is so much better than cake.
-My kids get to choose whatever dessert they want for dessert for their birthdays.
+I don’t have cake for my birthday, I don’t really love many cakes.
+Pie is seriously so much better.
+My kids get to choose whatever they want for dessert for their birthdays.
 My daughter chooses ice cream and lots of toppings to put on it and my five year old chooses cake, but he only eats the frosting off of it.

 1 1/4 cup flour